Community Development Africa

 On working days, volunteers are provided two meals (breakfast and dinner) on a daily basis while at their home stay house.
 Easy!

 On the weekends, Volunteers on this program are accommodated within a large and spacious volunteer house, located in a safe and convenient suburb of Kikuyu within a short commute to all the main attractions of this fascinating city.
 This is a 2 hour drive away from the SIPD village where you stay during the week.
 Volunteers are provided with a comfortable shared bedroom and shared bathroom, separated by gender, and thanks to the variety and popularity of this program location, they will have the opportunity to meet and socialize with other like-minded people from around the world.
-Wi-Fi is available onsite, though service may not be as reliable as most are accustomed to at home.
 As with most parts of Africa, laundry facilities are basic and most volunteers simply use the services of a local laundromat.

 While the accommodation is basic, this is part of the challenge and experience of volunteering in a developing country.
 With a little patience, and a flexible attitude, you will quickly get used to your new surroundings.
 The volunteer house is well managed by the local team and there is an onsite ‘house mama’ to look after volunteers.
 A perfect home away from home and a wonderful base for your stay in Nairobi!